imahdio/CSS-Essential-Training/03-The Box Model/README.md

 inward-directed or proceeding towards the inside; coming in from outside

 consistent-not varying, always happening or behaving in a similar way

+a clean slate-a state in which you are starting an activity or process again, not considering what has happened in the past at all, If you start with a clean slate, you do not take account of previous mistakes or failures and make a fresh start